jsantell/allen/README.md

 ## Development

-You must have [grunt](https://github.com/gruntjs/grunt) installed globally -- build `src` and specs and run tests with `grunt`, or fire off the watcher with `grunt watch` to build and test changes.
+Init and update git submodules and install [grunt](https://github.com/gruntjs/grunt) installed globally -- build `src` and specs and run tests with `grunt`, or fire off the watcher with `grunt watch` to build and test changes.

 Run tests with `grunt mocha`.
 In `test/mocks/mockContext.coffee`, there is a mock AudioContext object for running tests headlessly -- tests should pass in PhantomJS, as well as browsers.